The Success Factor

 Within that same year (2003) I had the opportunity to revisit a small town in Bahia, Brazil called Maragogipinho.
 As a teenager we spent a lot of time there and it was this very small town that shifted my perspective on life.
-Below are some images I took with my Canon A1 film camera back in 2003.
+Below is my artist statement and some images I took with my Canon A1 film camera back in 2003.

 This work captures scenes of a small town on the outskirts of Bahia, called Maragogipinho (pronounced Mada-goo-gee-peen-you).
 Maragogipinho, is considered to be the largest center for ceramic production in Latin America.
 Most of its residents make a living off of the ceramic trade, including young children who either help out in the “olarias” (ceramic centers) or spend a good part of their day “burnindo” (smoothing clay), exchanging hours of hard work for little pay.
 The idea of getting paid close to nothing for hard labor is not a new concept in Brazil, where the resources are plentiful and free-trade keeps the cost of labor down.